Raslila: Performance

-The Raas Leela (Raas Mahotsav) is also observed as one of the State Festivals of Assam which usually is celebrated during late November or early December.
+The raslila is also observed as one of the State Festivals of Assam which usually is celebrated during late November or early December.
 During Raas Mahotsava, several thousand devotees visit the holy temples and satras of Assam every year.
 The Raas Mahotsav of Majuli, Nalbari and of Howly are noteworthy.

-In the tradition of Vaishnavism of Manipur Raas Leela is depicted within Manipuri classical Indian dance and revolves around the story of love between Krishna and Radha, his divine beloved.
+In the tradition of Vaishnavism of Manipur rasa-lila is depicted within Manipuri classical Indian dance and revolves around the story of love between Krishna and Radha, his divine beloved.
 This form of dance was started by Bhagya Chandra in 1779 and in some parts of India is still performed every year on Krishna Janmashtami (the festival to celebrate Krishna's birthday).
 According to different traditions, the rasa-lila is performed either by boys and girls, or by girls only.
 The dance is performed holding dandi (sticks) and is often accompanied with folk songs and devotional music.

-The traditional rasalila performances in Vrindavan are famous throughout the Vaishnava world as an experience of the spiritual world. rasalila performance was started by Swami Sri Uddhavaghamanda Devacharya in the early 15th Century CE at Vamshivata in Vrindavan, Mathura.
-He was a prominent saint of the Nimbarka Sampradaya, and disciple of the world-renowned Swami Sri Harivyasa Devacarya.
+The traditional rasalila performances in Vrindavan are famous throughout the Vaishnava world as an experience of the spiritual world.
+Rasalila performance was started by Swami Sri Uddhavaghamanda Devacharya in the early 15th Century CE at Vamshivata in Vrindavan, Mathura.
+He was a prominent saint of the Nimbarka Sampradaya, and disciple of the Swami Sri Harivyasa Devacharya.
 The Vani literature of Vraja is the transcription of the songs that were heard by Swami Harivyasa Devacarya and his Guru, Swami Shri Shribhatta as they meditated on the Nitya Lila of Radha Krishna.
 These songs describe the eternal spiritual abode of Radha Krishna, the Sakhis and Nitya Vrindavana Dham - or Nikunja Dham.
 It became more prominent utsava in 16th and 17th century, when Mahaprabhu Shri Vallabhacharya and Vitthalanatha gusaiji made it more popular.